Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Graph Structure and Membership Advantage

 \section{Graph Structure and Membership Advantage}

-We now present large-scale experiments on how edge structure impacts membership advantage in GNNs.
-We begin by analyzing the effect of our two design choices, \emph{training-graph construction} and \emph{inference-time edge access}, on predictive performance (Section~\ref{sec:gs-mp}), and then study how the resulting train–test performance gap correlates with membership advantage.
+After presenting qualitative discussion and preliminary evidence in favour of our argument to study the role of structure we now present large-scale quantitative results on how edge structure impacts membership advantage in GNNs.
+We begin by analyzing the effect of \emph{training-graph construction} and \emph{inference-time edge access}, on predictive performance (Section~\ref{sec:gs-mp}), and then study how the resulting train–test performance gap correlates with membership advantage (Section~\ref{sec:pgma}).

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 For each dataset we perform our experiments on 5 training splits constructed using snowball sampling and random sampling as described in Section \ref{sec:sampling}.
-The attack model is a 2-layer MLP trained on 80\% of member and non- member data points with their true labels.
-For each of the training-test data split of the target model, we generate 3 random splits for the attack model with $80\%$ labelled data.
-The attack results are then summarized over a total of 15 runs for each dataset.
+The attack model is a 2-layer MLP trained on an $r$ fraction of member and non-member data points with their true labels.
+By varying \(r \in \{0.1, 0.2, 0.5, 0.8\}\), we construct attack models with different levels of adversarial knowledge, allowing us to study whether the structural effects observed in our investigation remain consistent under different attacker strengths.
+For each of the training-test data split of the target model, we generate 3 random splits for each of the attack models.
+The attack results corresponding to each $r$ are then summarized over a total of 15 runs for each dataset.
+We employ \gcn \cite{kipf2016semi}, \gat \cite{velivckovic2017graph} and \sage \cite{hamilton2017inductive} as the GNN models.
+All GNN models are evaluated with exactly the same data splits.
+Hyperparameter details of our implementation are provided in Appendix \ref{sec:imp}.

-We employ performance gap between the train and test sets to approximate generalizaton gap.
-We compute the performance gap as the percentage decrease in test accuracy relative to the training accuracy, i.e.,
+We compute the performance gap as the percentage decrease in test accuracy relative to the training accuracy, i.e., We employ performance gap between the train and test sets to approximate generalizaton gap.
+We consider three types of graph access at inference time: